Frequently Asked Questions

 Why don't you accept insurance?

-In addition, the upcoming changes to our health care system will make it difficult for private practice therapy clinics to survive.
-In order to do so, they will need to make changes in how they deliver services, often by decreasing the time spent with the patient at each visit and/or delegating aspects of treatment to assistants and aides.
-Having thoroughly enjoyed working in the private practice setting for the last ten years, I dread these changes.
-I believe that I can deliver a higher quality of care than the "survival strategies" allow.
-This lead to my desire to forge out on my own.
+In addition, ongoing changes to our health care system (cuts in reimbursement given from insurance companies to physical therapy clinics) make it difficult for private practice therapy clinics to survive.
+In order to do so, they often need to make changes in how they deliver services, by decreasing the time spent with the patient at each visit and/or delegating aspects of treatment to assistants and aides.
+Having thoroughly enjoyed working in the private practice setting for most of our careers, we mourn these changes.
+We believe that we can deliver a higher quality of care than the "survival strategies" allow.
+This lead to our desire to forge out on our own, trusting clients to spend their own resources where they find value.

 Can I submit my physical therapy receipts to my insurance company or HSA on my own?

 Yes!
 IF your injury or diagnosis causes you to have an impairment in your daily function and your insurance would typically cover physical therapy for that diagnosis, you can seek reimbursement from your insurance company or HSA.
 However, you must do this on your own.
-(Remember, that's how I'm able to keep my costs down).
-I will provide a detailed receipt with your diagnosis code / ICD-10 code(s), as well as the CPT codes for the procedures used in your treatment.
+(Remember, that's how we are able to keep our costs down).
+We will provide a detailed receipt with your diagnosis code / ICD-10 code(s), as well as the CPT codes for the procedures used in your treatment.
 Your insurance company may have a special form for you to fill out for reimbursement for services received from "Out-of-Network" providers.
-Since Phileo Health, LLC does not contract with any insurance companies, we are considered an "Out-of-Network" provider.
+Since Phileo Health Network does not contract with any insurance companies, we are considered an "Out-of-Network" provider.

 Some injuries and conditions, while bothersome to patients, really do not cause functional impairments in one's daily life.
 It is important that you understand your insurance company's policies in terms of what is covered and what is not.
 For example, Wellness and "Performance Enhancement" are outside the scope of what most third-party payers are willing to cover.